davidnqd/lucidtail/README.md

 #### syslog

-The following will display all incoming traffic on port 514 and will try to extract any the syslog HEADER data:
+The following will display all incoming traffic on port 514 and will try to extract syslog HEADER data:

-Notes:
+**Notes**:

  * This example requires [lazy](https://npmjs.org/package/lazy) which is on npm.
  * Port 514 may require root/Administrator privileges to bind.

+**Example**:

 	var lucidtail = require('lucidtail'),
 		lazy = require('lazy');